NachtZahlen/MIS3615/project_instruction.md

 ### Teaming Logistics:

-- You must work in a team of three people.
+- You must work in a team of no more than three people.
 - Only one of you should fork the base repo for this project.
 The one that forks the repo should then add the other team members as collaborators on GitHub for that repo.